Santa Baby: Critical reception

 Madonna's cover of "Santa Baby" was met with divided opinions from music critics.
 The staff at BlackBook gave a positive review, finding Madonna's version to contain "a sense of humor she's long since replaced".
 According to Framke from the A.V.
 Club wrote of the song: "There is no Christmas song more polarizing than 'Santa Baby'".
 She stated that part of the song's commercial appeal stems from its sexual implications and claimed that although Kitt's version contained sensual vocals, Madonna's version is what "cranked the sex appeal up to 11".
 It was also reported by Framke that Kitt was displeased with Madonna's cover of her single.
 During a live performance of "Santa Baby" years after Madonna's version was released, Kitt was quoted saying: "I used to have a lot of fun with this song, and then Madonna sang it".
 In his review for Kansas Pitch, David Cantwell said "Madonna's recording of 'Santa Boy' is so lame that it actually succeeds in making the phrase 'merry Christmas' seem like a contradiction in terms".

 Xavier Piedra from Billboard included Madonna's version in an unranked list of the top ten best covers of "Santa Baby".
 His review stated: "This cover from the legendary pop singer is guaranteed to be stuck in your head, and on your holiday playlist, for days."
 Paris Close, also a writer for Billboard, included the cover in her list of "15 Songs For an LGBTQ Holiday Kiki" and claimed its sex appeal would be enough to "spice up any occasion".

 Chart performance

 Many years after its initial release, Madonna's version of "Santa Baby" entered various holiday-centric charts in the United States.
 On the main Holiday 100 chart, it peaked at number 44 in December 2011 during its fourth and final week.
 On the Holiday Airplay chart compiled by Billboard, it peaked at number 24 during the week ending December 13, 2003, marking Madonna's first entry on that chart.
 It spent a total of 11 non-consecutive weeks among the Holiday Airplay chart.
 In the United States, "Santa Baby" did not enter Billboard's Digital Songs chart, but rather the Holiday Digital Song Sales component chart.
 In 2010, the song peaked at number 46; in total, her cover spent three weeks tallied on the chart.
-Statista reported in 2014 that Madonna's cover of "Santa Baby" has sold 270,000 copies in the United States.
+Statista reported in 2014 that Madonna's cover of "Santa Baby" has sold over 500,000 copies in the United States.